prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 {% highlight js %}
-var iabConsentData;  // build the IAB consent string var gdprApplies;     // true if gdpr Applies to the user, else false var responseCode;    // false if there was an error, else true var cmpLoaded;       // true if iabConsentData was loaded and processed (function(window, document) {
+var iabConsentData;  // build the IAB consent string var gdprApplies;     // true if gdpr Applies to the user, else false var hasGlobalScope;  // true if consent data was retrieved globally var responseCode;    // false if there was an error, else true var cmpLoaded;       // true if iabConsentData was loaded and processed (function(window, document) {